bwolff26/tipping_trouble/README.md

 Ideally, I would really like to examine if tipping 'actually pays the bills' for the workers as even in industries such as food-service/restaurants (America) as in short I find it deplorable the notion that workers have to rely on tips for their base salary.
 However, likely that might get too politcal so I'll avoid writing that here.

+## Analysis

+In short, the current iteration (6/18/24) had the goal of seeing if any of our features ('taxi_id', 'trip_start_timestamp', 'trip_seconds', 'trip_miles','pickup_community_area', 'dropoff_community_area', 'fare', 'tips','tolls', 'extras', 'trip_total', 'payment_type', 'company') contributed to a change in the percentage of tips received.
+Unfortunately, per these features we found no such result.
+Ultimately, our best model had a meager .07 (honestly rounding up) R2 of predicting tip percentage.
+So, much more research would need to be undertaken to try to figue out if any trip factors contribute to receiving a larger percentage of a tip.
+See ceda_ii for more details and thoughts.

 ## From BigQuery

 Accessed 5/28/24 'chicago_taxi_trips'.
 The overall tipping rate was .38 (below)